ibowditch/userdocs/events.md

 2. Signing in using the <span class="fa fa-sign-in fa-xl" style="color:blue; font-size:20px;"></span> icon on the top right of the event
 3. Signing out using the <span class="badge badge-pill badge-success">Sign Out</span> button
 4. Clicking a member name to edit their attendance details.
-5. When the event becomes open as the time reaches 1 hour before start time.
+5. When the event becomes open, as the time reaches 1 hour before start time.
 6. As the event closes when the end time is passed.
 7. Just after midnight, when the "slate is cleaned", and events for the new day are shown.